britishlibrary/peripleo-lanc/source_data/original/README.md

 - __Hollar__.
 A wrapped GeoJSON feature collection of 94 records, based on annotation of the BL Collection item [visible here](https://www.flickr.com/photos/britishlibrary/50263236958).
  Point coordinates.
 Has _title_ and _transcription_ properties.
   Sometimes nested comments.
 Links and depictions.
 Seems to be an LP gazetteer (PastPlace?) with names and links.
-  Aims to use standard [Linked Places Format](https://github.com/LinkedPasts/linked-places-format), extended by the addition of two properties which have their own scoped contexts:
+  Aims to use standard [Linked Places format](https://github.com/LinkedPasts/linked-places-format), *extended* by the addition of two properties which have their own scoped contexts:
   * {citation} uses [CSL_JSON](https://citationstyles.org/) to embed a dataset description, citations, licensing and other details.
   * {indexing} uses schema.org to facilitate indexing of the dataset by search engines (see [Google Rich Results](https://search.google.com/test/rich-results/result?id=iBSG1FT2zxMeArtNnZrupw)).